rishooty/configinator/README.md

 - [ ] Render each group as cascading lists.
 - [ ] Add support for mupen64plus.cfg - files with a mix of strings and non strings
 - [ ] Add support for zdoom.ini - .ini files where strings are not enclosed in quotes, support for tuples as three number input fields.
+- [ ] Add support for YAML recipe docs:
+    ```
+    # - <common name>:
+    #   name: Given Surname
+    #   job: JOB
+    #   skills:
+    #   - LANG
 - [ ] Add PWA support
 - [ ] Host on AWS or Firebase, probably the latter.
 - [ ] Add node express api

 ## Dynamic Textfile Parsing
-It chekcs each line of a text file and splits them repeatedly until it has the information needed to render the front end.
+It checks each line of a text file and splits them repeatedly until it has the information needed to render the front end.
 Some values are inferred by checking types.
 Others are explicitly stated from comments.

 These comments are parsed via regex.
 Parameters stated within are optional.
-Other preceeding comments are shown as tooltips.
+Other preceeding comment will be shown as tooltips.
+(WIP)